Is my Software a Medical Device?

-The first stage is to confirm your product or service is legally classified a Standalone Software as a Medical Device (SaMD).
-The product must first have a stated intended purpose that is medical, as defined by the medical Directives.
-It is sometimes difficult to determine if your software or part (modules) of your software has a medical purpose (borderline purposes).
-Refer to the guidance document (MEDDEV 2.1/6) if you require assistance.
-If your software is an accessory to a medical device, MEDDEV 2.1/6 states, “if the software is an accessory to a medical device, it is not a medical device, but it falls under the MDD 93/42/ EEC.”
+The first stage is to confirm your product or service is legally classified a Software as a Medical Device (SaMD); the product must first have a stated intended purpose that is medical as defined by the medical Directives.
+It is sometimes difficult to determine if your software or part (modules) of the software has a medical purpose (borderline purposes), you should consult MEDDEV 2.1/6.
+If software is an accessory to a medical device, MEDDEV 2.1/6 states, “if the software is an accessory to a medical device, it is not a medical device, but it falls under the MDD 93/42/ EEC.”

-If you are unsure regarding classification, please contact our friendly experts on 1300 730 134.
+If you are unsure regarding classification, please come and talk with BSI.
 The European Commission's guidance MEDDEV 2.1/6 is only applicable to standalone software which it defines as: “Software which is not incorporated in a medical device at the time of its placing on the market or its making available.”

 As indicated in the MDD, standalone software which has a medical purpose is considered to be an active medical device.
 Classification depends on the risk to the patient and users.
 To classify your software fully you will need to review rules 9, 10, 11 and 12 of Annex IX of the MDD and also Annex IX, 2.3: Software which drives a device or influences the use of a device, falls automatically in the same device class.

 AIMD and IVD Directives

 Standalone software shall be classed as an AIMD/ IVD or an accessory to an AIMD/ IVD provided that it meets the definition contained in the relevant Directive.